 12 families, including 19 children, aren't going hungry over the weekend because of the generosity of the people of the Colfax United Methodist Church and other congregations in the community.

-Colfax has a backpack program during the school year, spearheaded by the Christian Church across the street from Pollard’s church.
+Colfax has a backpack program, spearheaded by the Christian Church across the street from Pollard’s church.
 When school was suspended due to the coronavirus, Pollard said the Christian Church reached out to his church to “up the ante” to help these families.

 “In two days, we had $565 given by our small congregation to help, but we knew we needed to do more than money,” Pollard said.
 “We have several people in our church every week who pack the food for the families to pick up.”